michalmullen/api/README.md

 ### Deployment

 Clone this repo in the htdocs (server).
 Run the flight.sql on the MySql Server.
+Change root and password to the current Sql Server.